jonwurtzler/thegame/readme.md

   - Rarity: 1
   - Effect: ??
 Guessing hits the person ahead of you for dmg.

+### Rush the Dog

+  - Description: Loyal canine sidekick that can boost a hero\'s spirit.
+  - Rarity: 3
+  - Effect: Tried on self, gained 'Rush the Dog' effect

 ### Tanooki Suit

   - Description: